 The coastal area around Monterrico is a totally different Guatemala.
 Life here is steeped with a sultry, tropical flavor, with rustic wooden-slat and thatched-roof architecture and awesome volcanoes that shimmer in the hinterland.
 It's fast becoming popular with foreigners as a beach break from Antigua or Guatemala City.
 On weekdays it's relatively quiet, but on weekends and holidays it teems with Guatemalan families.

-Monterrico is a coastal village with a few small, inexpensive hotels right on the beach, a large wildlife reserve and two centers for the hatching and release of sea turtles and caimans.
+Monterrico itself is a coastal village with a few small, inexpensive hotels right on the beach, a large wildlife reserve and two centers for the hatching and release of sea turtles and caimans.
 The beach here is dramatic, with powerful surf crashing onto black volcanic sand at odd angles.
 This wave-print signals that there are rip tides; deaths have occurred at this beach, so swim with care.
-Strong swimmers, however, can probably handle and enjoy the waves.
 Behind the town is a large network of mangrove swamps and canals, part of the 190km Canal de Chiquimulilla.